openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-boot-order/vm-boot-order.md

 ![VM page - no source](img/C2-0-0.jpg)
 An empry state occures when the VM is created via YAML, without specifying any boot order priority.
 It is also achieved when the lasg item on the Boot-order modal is removed.
-With an empty state, the colsole will notify the user that "No sources selected", and "Boot from disks by order of appearance on YAML"
+With an empty state, the colsole will notify the user that "No sources selected", and "Boot from disks by order of appearance in YAML file"

 ![VM page - show disks by order of apperance on YAML](img/C2-0-1.jpg) From the VM page the user will be able to see the disk list by order of appearance on the YAML